 This is even more important to consider in today’s workplace as the more and more work requires collaboration.
 The good news is that most people want to collaborate at work, but becoming a ‘high performing team’ doesn’t happen overnight.
 We all know about the challenges that come with teamwork, from building relationships, to achieving our goals and being clear on how our roles fit together.

 This is where team coaching can help.
 Designed to help teams improve their performance, the coaching process helps teams understand dynamics within the team to build effective relationships.
-Coaches help teams agree on shared behaviors and how to reach their goals.
+Coaches help teams agree on shared behaviours and how to reach their goals.
 They nudge teams in the right direction by asking the right questions to keep teams moving.
 Team coach David Clutterbuck explains that the best coaching aims to “help people have the conversations they need to have, rather than debate argument, it creates genuine dialogue between team members.”

 Working through the coaching process as a team means everyone understands the need for these conversations.
 You avoid the situation of just one or two team members being really motivated to work on teamwork or set goals.
 If the whole team are educated on what’s going to help them improve performance, you’ll get more buy in to shared goals or exercises to improve team dynamics increases.